-What the fund will achieve
+What the programme will achieve

-By registering for our programme, you:
+By registering for our database, you:

-- additive manufacturing (3D printing)
+- Additive Manufacturing (3D printing)

 - Unmanned Aerial Vehicles (UAVs, or Drones)

 If you have proposed a project, this will be considered for potential inclusion as an “offer” in the Frontier Technology Livestreaming programme and matching with other DFID programmes or funds.
 However, please note that this does not form part of any official tender, and DFID is not under any obligation to respond to ideas submitted.
 Ideas submitted will be made available to interested DFID staff, who may or may not choose to contact you to discuss further.

 How to apply

 FTL Technology Provider Registration Form